Last Updated on November 7, 2023 by Tim Wells

 Unfortunately, these downloads aren’t always stored in the same location, so they can be tough to track down and delete.

-In this article, I’m going to show you the two most popular locations to find downloads on your Android TV box, and how to delete them.
+In this article, I will show you the two most popular locations to find downloads on your Android TV box and how to delete them.

 But first, we’re going to need an Android file manager.

 Your Android TV box might have come with a file manager right out of the box.
 But, chances are it’s ES File Explorer, which got banned from the Google Play Store in 2019.

 For whatever reason, even brand-new TV boxes still come with ES File Explorer installed.
 If you see it on your Android TV box, I recommend deleting it and installing another file manager instead.

 But which one should you install?